Utah Gemstone Mining

 Topaz crystals are also found in soils and dry washes around Topaz Mountain.
 These crystals are usually colorless because the amber color can be lost through prolonged exposure to direct sunlight.
 A few specimens fade to a beautiful pink color.

 Topaz is a popular gemstone around the world and especially in Utah.
 The Utah Legislature named topaz the state gemstone in 1969.
 This has increased the local popularity of topaz and has made topaz jewelry an important item in the state's tourist trade.

 Variscite is a beautiful yellow-green to deep green to blue-green material that often has interesting matrix similar to turquoise.
 Some people have confused it with turquoise, but it is generally softer and has a lower specific gravity.
 It is often cut into cabochons and small sculptures.
 It is soft, with a hardness of only about 4.5 on the Mohs Scale.
 That makes variscite suitable for pendants, pins, earrings, and other jewelry that will not be subjected to abrasion or impact.

 Variscite is an aluminum phosphate mineral that is found in a few locations in Utah.
 It is a secondary mineral found as nodules, fractures, and other cavity fillings, often in igneous rock.
 Important Utah localities are near the communities of Lucin and Fairfield.

 Picasso and Tiffany?

-Two really interesting Utah gemstones have been named after a famous artist and a famous design house.
+Two really interesting Utah gemstones have the same names as a famous artist and a famous design house.

 "Picasso Stone" is a marble that has brown, gray, and black markings that remind people of abstract art.
 That is how it earned its name - it was named after Pablo Picasso, the famous artist.
 Picasso stone is a soft material suitable for jewelry and ornamental uses that will not be subject to abrasion.
 It is used to make tumbled stones, beads, cabochons, and many other gem and ornamental items.